jordan-springer/jordan-springer/readme.md

 # Hello friend.
-- 👋🏽 I'm Jordan
+- 👋🏽 Im Jordan [he, they]
 - ⌨️ I'm a data developer at code.org
-- ⚙️ I'm currently working with dbt
+- ⚙️ I'm currently working with AI 🤖
-- 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me: jordan.springer@code.org
+- 📫 How to reach me: jordan@code.org

 <!---
 jordan-springer/jordan-springer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.